Khader Adnan: 2011 detention and hunger strike

 Adnan was interrogated for 18 days following his arrest; he told his lawyers that during this time Israeli soldiers made sexual innuendos about his wife, mocked his Islamic faith, beat him, tied him to a chair in painful positions, ripped hair from his beard and wiped dirt on his face.
 Israeli authorities ignored these allegations.
 According to his wife and lawyers, Adnan's mistreatment continued and included lengthy periods of solitary confinement, multiple strip searches, and continuous abusive interrogation.

-He has "officially" been under administrative detention since 10 January 2012, a term that was set to last until 8 May at which point his detention could be renewed if the Israeli authorities deem it necessary.
+Adnan had "officially" been under administrative detention since 10 January 2012, a term that was set to last until 8 May at which point his detention could be renewed if the Israeli authorities deem it necessary.
 As of 31 December 2011, there were 307 Palestinians in administrative detention, including 21 members of the Palestinian Legislative Council, the parliament of the Palestinian Authority.
 Under the administrative detention procedure, the Israeli military can hold detainees for renewable six-month periods without charge if it deems them to be security threats.
-The decision to detain an individual is based on evidence presented to military judges, but not the defendant or his lawyers, and is subject to judicial review.
+The decision to detain an individual is based on the evidence presented to military judges, but not the defendant or his lawyers, and is subject to judicial review.

-Adnan has not been formally charged with any crime; Israel claimed that he was arrested "for activities that threaten regional security."
-BBC, CNN and Al Jazeera reported that Adnan is believed to be a leader of the PIJ in the West Bank.
-Bikya Masr reported he is a "senior leader of the Islamic Jihad organization" and according to Al-Ahram, He is a "leading figure in Islamic Jihad."
+Adnan had not been formally charged with any crime; Israel claimed that he was arrested "for activities that threaten regional security."
+BBC, CNN and Al Jazeera reported that Adnan was believed to be a leader of the PIJ in the West Bank.
+Bikya Masr reported he was a "senior leader of the Islamic Jihad organization" and according to Al-Ahram, He was a "leading figure in Islamic Jihad."

-It is not known if Adnan was directly involved in attacks on Israelis; he has never been charged as such by Israel.
+It is not known if Adnan was directly involved in attacks on Israelis; he had never been charged as such by Israel.
 His wife Randa denied Adnan had any leadership role in the PIJ, or any role in militant activities, and said he was a member of a Palestinian reconciliation committee.
 She told YNET in 2011 that, "It's true that he was the Islamic Jihad's spokesman during the intifada, but over the past four years he had nothing to do with it … He hadn't talked to anyone from the Islamic Jihad.
 He left that activity altogether."

-He was transferred to a hospital on December 30 but refused treatment from Israeli doctors.
+Adnan was transferred to a hospital on 30 December but refused treatment from Israeli doctors.
 After meeting Adnan in the hospital, the organization Physicians for Human Rights – Israel, expressed "grave concern" and about his situation, which its doctors described as "critical."
-About 50 days into his hunger strike his wife Randa was permitted to visit him and stated he appeared emaciated and dirty and was shackled to his hospital bed.
+About 50 days into his hunger strike his wife was permitted to visit him, and stated he appeared emaciated and dirty and was shackled to his hospital bed.